-A. The percentage of motor tax transactions which were dealt with online (i.e. transaction is processed and the tax disc is issued) in 2019.
+A. The percentage of motor tax transactions which were dealt with online (i.e. transaction is processed and the tax disc is issued) in 2021.

-In order to compile this information, data will be obtained directly from the Department of Transport, Tourism and Sport's Vehicle Registration Unit for upload to LGReturns of the total number of all motor tax type transactions (however conducted) involving a payment in the period 1/1/2019 to 31/12/2019 and the number of such transactions conducted online.
+In order to compile this information, data will be obtained directly from the DT's Vehicle Registration Unit for upload to LG Returns of the total number of all motor tax type transactions (however conducted) involving a payment in the period 1/1/2021 to 31/12/2021 and the number of such transactions conducted online.